easttennesseecc-star/Q-Top-Dog-IDE/COMPETITIVE_ANALYSIS_Q-IDE_VS_COMPETITION.md

 - ✅ Great for beginners

 **Replit Disadvantages:**
-- ❌ Basic AI (not comparable to Q-IDE)
+- ❌ Basic AI (not comparable to Top Dog)
 - ❌ Smaller ecosystem
 - ❌ Limited enterprise features
 - ❌ Not suitable for professional development